Improving land cover segmentation across satellites using domain adaptation: Experiments

-To test the improvements over no domain adaptation, we implemented a separate run with only the segmentation network.
-Then we ran a test on the model with the target dataset's validation subset.
+To test the improvements over no domain adaptation, we performed a separate experiment with only the segmentation network enabled and ran the model on the target dataset's validation subset.
+As for the domain adaptation, we tested BDL using both Deeplabv2 and Deeplabv3+ as a backbone for the segmentation network.